Tamar Valley Power Station

 Following its commissioning, low electricity demand, strong rainfall and substantial use of the Basslink interconnector with Victoria meant that the station generated only small volumes of electricity.
 In June 2014 Hydro Tasmania commenced the process of mothballing the combined cycle unit, and in January 2015 it sought the Tasmanian Government's approval to sell the unit.
 In August 2015 Hydro Tasmania announced that the combined-cycle unit was not required for energy security and would be decommissioned and sold.
 The open-cycle units would be retained for peaking duty.
 However, only a few months later in December, Hydro Tasmania hired 12 temporary workers at the plant, indicating that the combined-cycle unit may be used again to slow the rate at which Hydro Tasmania's dam storages were depleted.

 On 21 December 2015, Basslink, the HVDC interconnector with Victoria, was disconnected due to a faulty interconnector.
 It was originally expected that Basslink would be repaired and returned to service by 19 March 2016; however, the link was not restored until 13 June 2016.
 A separate non-cable fault caused another failure of power flow on 22 June.
 After almost 36 hours power flow was again restored in the evening of 23 June.

 Because of the 2016 Tasmanian energy crisis, Hydro Tasmania recommissioned Tamar Valley Power Station to help meet Tasmania's electricity needs.

+Rachel Watson, the CEO of Hydro Tasmania, said the power station would be brought online to make up for the loss of the Tungatinah power station following the fire on the evening of 2nd September 2026.